Khamenei is reacting to the USA withdrawal from JCPOA, Iran newspapers, paper edition, 24 May 2018

 A country’s credibility relies on the nation’s self-confidence to evolve with its legitimate authorities.
 Today, the legitimacy of the clerics is endangered, but the citizenry lacks the constructive patriotism to engage in building a unified nation to devise a new legitimate authority.

-The Decrepit Theocratic Legitimacy
+A Decrepit Theocratic

 The theocracy survives by the influence of a small elite, abusing the religious ideology and the political concepts inherited from the Islamist revolutionaries.
 Almost in every sentence, and no matter the subject, the Vali-e Faqih, Ali Khamenei, peppers his speeches with two words, Revolution (انقلاب) and Islam (اسلام).
 He undermines the aspiration of those born after 1979 that see the world from different perspectives from their parents.

 His valets – there is no better word to describe those who hold office in the Iranian government and institutions or who are the products of rigged elections – endlessly repeat the same two words, along with the paraphrase, as the Supreme Leader bade us to do, however nonsensical the order might be.